 If you live with foot pain, it could come from any of a variety of conditions that are either caused or exacerbated by poor biomechanics, which means your foot doesn’t move correctly when it strikes the ground.
-Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, Brett Sachs, DPM, FACFAS, and the team at Rocky Mountain Foot and Ankle Center in Wheat Ridge, Colorado can prescribe custom orthotics to support your feet and help them move properly to resolve painful foot conditions.
-Call or schedule an appointment online today.
+Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, Brett Sachs, DPM, FACFAS, and the team at Rocky Mountain Foot and Ankle Center in Evergreen and Wheat Ridge, Colorado, can prescribe custom orthotics to support your feet and help them move properly to resolve painful foot conditions.
+Call the office nearest you, or schedule an appointment online today.

 Orthotics are often also referred to as shoe inserts.
 While they’re commonly associated with arch supports, orthotics include any devices like foot pads, braces, or cushioning inserts that provide additional support while you’re wearing shoes.